JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 #### Icon Colors in "Actions" and "Objects" Contexts

 IntelliJ Platform has default icon colors defined for `Actions` and `Objects` contexts.
-* `Actions` are Theme keys for icons that appear in the context of toolbars, and represent actions such as _Compile_, _Run_, or _Debug_.
+* `Actions` are Theme keys for icons that appear in the context of toolbars and represent actions such as _Compile_, _Run_, or _Debug_.
-* `Objects` are Theme keys for icons that appear in the contexts of lists and trees, and represent entities like files, symbols, or run and debug configurations.
+* `Objects` are Theme keys for icons that appear in the contexts of lists and trees and represent entities like files, symbols, or run and debug configurations.

 The [UI Guideline for Icons](icons_style.md) defines the default hexadecimal RGB values of colors for `Actions` and `Objects` keys.
 Note that this document refers to `Objects` keys as "Noun icons."